Engin-Boot/pong-stage-AleenaSaleem/Stage0/Exceptions.md

   Given - Active device with game installed in it

-  When - the deivce shuts down during an active game
+  When - the device shuts down during an active game

   Then - On reopening the game, trigger the 'start-state' module